 NO “Full Auto” guns, “Binary Triggers” or “Bump Stock” type devices are permitted in this event, in any classification.

-There are reloads required after every six shots, so you will need:
+There are reloads required after every six shots (In all Classifications), so you will need:

 Four magazines for semi-automatic guns or